gastonstat/relic-math13/lectures/07-charts-quantitative.md

 	Learning Objectives
 </h4>

+- Determine the types of graphs for quantitative data
+- Understanding Histograms
+- How to draw a histogram
+- Understanding ogives
+- Stem-and-leaf plots
-- Understanding correlation
+- Understanding Boxplots
-- How to compute the correlation coefficient
+- How to draw a boxplot
-- Features of the correlation coefficient

 <h4>